 Malondialdehyde (MDA) is an indicator of oxidative stress that results in damage to a cell or tissue [27].
 Oxidative stress is defined as a disruption of the balance between free radicals and antioxidant capacity resulting from excess oxidative products [28].
 Free radicals that reside in the body can be produced from metabolic processes and exogenous compounds or states originating from outside the body [47].
-Exogenous compounds that cause free radicals can come from motor vehicle exhaust emissions, organic solvent vapors and other exogenous compounds that cause free radicals [48].
-This study shows that there is oxidative stress the emergence characterized by of malondialdehyde (MDA) caused by the presence of free radicals from organic solvent namely toluene derived vapors, from chemicals in the workplace.
+Exogenous compounds that cause free radicals can come from motor vehicle exhaust emissions, organic vapors and other exogenous compounds that cause free radicals [48].
+This study shows that there is oxidative stress characterized by the emergence malondialdehyde (MDA) caused by presence of free radicals from organic solvent namely toluene derived vapors, from chemicals in the workplace.